x-sushant-x/Rate-Shield/README.md

 A fully customizable rate limiter designed to apply rate limiting on individual APIs with specific rules.

-#### IMPORTANT: This project is having some bugs in Token Bucket Algorithm.
-Please use Sliding Window or Fixed Window counter instead.
-I'll remove this message once that bug is fixed.

 #### 📊 **Dashboard Overview**